TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

 \section{Discussion}

 With NIRPS, we characterize two gas giants orbiting low-mass stars: TOI-3288 b and TOI-4666 b.
 As shown in Fig.~\ref{fig:overview}, these companions occupy a relatively sparse region of the known transiting exoplanets.
 Through the NIRPS-GTO subprogram, we are helping to fill in the exoplanet population around low-mass stars, using NIRPS’s ability to observe faint M dwarfs.
+In the following subsections, we discuss the age, interior structure, binarity, metallicity, and atmospheric properties of these planets, as well as the effect of the remnant telluric contamination correction on the RVs.